-(1) To allocate the necessary resources, ensuring adequate cross-cutting activities in the Secretariat, to support the implementation of the concept;
+(1) To allocate the necessary resources, ensuring adequate cross-cutting activities in the Secretariat, , to support the further development of the concept through the detailed implementation plan [Johnson], to the extent possible [Endersby];

-(2) To further strengthen close collaboration and coordination with relevant United Nations agencies and other international partners engaged in greenhouse gas monitoring and modelling activities;
+(2) To further strengthen close collaboration and coordination with relevant United Nations agencies and other international partners engaged in greenhouse gas monitoring and modelling activities and, subject to approval of the plan by EC, mobilize partner resources to implement GGMI [Zhuang];

-(3) To engage with stakeholders at international forums, such as the Conference of the Parties to the UNFCCC (COP), to promote the uptake and use of the data and products generated by this infrastructure.
+(3) Subject to the approval of the plan by EC, to engage with stakeholders at international forums, such as the Conference of the Parties to the UNFCCC (COP), to promote the uptake and use of the data and products generated by this infrastructure [Johnson].

-Calls on partner organizations to contribute to the implementation of the concept.
+Calls on partner organizations to contribute to the development of the implementation plan for a coordinated Global Greenhouse Gas Monitoring Infrastructure [Graham];.

 _______________